The battle to confirm Kavanaugh heats up with document fight

 WASHINGTON — As they prepare for a fall showdown over Supreme Court nominee Brett Kavanaugh, Republicans and Democrats are working hard to extract maximum political benefit while the potential timing of the vote inches closer to the midterm elections.

-For Democrats, the confirmation of Kavanaugh would cement the makeup of the court for a generation, and their base is wanting a fight.
-But the political reality, which includes the re-election of red-state Democrats in November, makes it an extremely difficult one to win.
+For Democrats, the confirmation of Kavanaugh would cement the makeup of the court for a generation, and their base wants a fight.
+But the political reality, which includes the re-election of red-state Democrats in November, makes it an extremely difficult fight to win.

 "Some pundits are saying that it's not worth fighting a Supreme Court nominee," Sen. Kamala Harris, D-Calif., said at a progressive Netroots Nation convention Saturday.
 "Is it worth the fight?
 Damn right it's worth the fight."

-The political fight for now is focused on a mountain of documents, specifically, a set of papers from Kavanaugh's tenure as staff secretary to President George W. Bush.
+The political battle, for now, is focused on a mountain of documents — specifically, a set of papers from Kavanaugh's tenure as staff secretary to President George W. Bush.

-In what Democrats complain is an unprecedented move, Senate Judiciary Committee Chairman Chuck Grassley of Iowa last week sent a letter without the support of the top Democrat on the committee to the National Archives, asking for the documents during Kavanaugh's five years working in the President George W. Bush White House — with the exception of his three years as the president's staff secretary.
+In what Democrats complain is an unprecedented move, Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, last week sent a letter, without the support of the top Democrat on the committee, to the National Archives, asking for the documents during Kavanaugh's five years working in the Bush White House — with the exception of his three years as the president's staff secretary.

 Those three years of paperwork have sparked an uproar and Democrats are demanding their release.
 Republicans say they are irrelevant, that the staff secretary is simply a paper pusher for the president and those documents have no bearing value in determining the judge's own opinions.